neverwannafly/TicTacToe/Readme.md

 ## Basic TicTacToe Game made in Python
 <ul>
-<li>-> Players can choose their own tokens to play.
+<li>Players can choose their own tokens to play.
 However the tokens must be only 1 character long.</li>
-<li>-> Players make their moves by inputting the number corresponding to the board cell number of TicTacToe.</li>
+<li>Players make their moves by inputting the number corresponding to the board cell number of TicTacToe.</li>
-<li>-> Game provides safetly against illegal moves, i.e game wont crash if you input an illegal move and would be given chances to input your move again.</li>
+<li>Game provides safetly against illegal moves, i.e game wont crash if you input an illegal move and would be given chances to input your move again.</li>
-<li>-> Game has a basic restrart functionality.</li>
+<li>Game has a basic restrart functionality.</li>
 </ul>

 ## Preview